seancvr/fingerprint_detection/README.md

 - A closure is when a function "remembers" and can access variables from its outer scope
 - The IIFE creates a closure where inner functions retain access to IIFE variables
 - Even after the IIFE finishes executing, the wrapper functions can still access:
-  - API_THRESHOLD, FINGERPRINT_WINDOW, SESSION_TIMEOUT, etc.
+  - `API_THRESHOLD`, `FINGERPRINT_WINDOW`, `SESSION_TIMEOUT`, etc.
-  - apiCallTracker object and its state
+  - `apiCallTracker` object and its state
-  - fingerprintDetected flag
+  - `fingerprintDetected` flag
-  - fingerprintCheck() and resetDetection() functions
+  - `fingerprintCheck()` and `resetDetection()` functions
 - This closure keeps these variables "alive" and private while the wrapper functions continue to use them
 - The wrapper functions are "closed over" the IIFE's scope, creating a secure private state

 ### Warning and Reset Timeout

-During the first run of the content script I found that 100+ API calls were made by the FingerprintJS script and they flooded the console with messages.
+During the first run of the content script, I found that 100+ API calls were made by the FingerprintJS script and they flooded the console with messages.
 I had to create a mechanism to only fire the `🚨 LIKELY FINGERPRINTING DETECTED 🚨` warning after the last fingerprint API call was made.
-This quiet period defined using the `QUIET_PERIOD` parameter.
-I also added a second `resetTimeout` function that reset the detection state variables after a longer quiet period,`SESSION_TIMEOUT`, so that I could detect multiple fingerprint events
+This quiet period is defined by the `QUIET_PERIOD` parameter.
+I also added a second `resetTimeout` function that resets the detection state variables after a longer period (`SESSION_TIMEOUT`), so that I could detect multiple fingerprint events.

 **Notes on the reset and timer logic**:

 - On each call of `fingerprintCheck()` a `resetTimeout` function is called
-- On the first confirmed fingerprint detection a warningTimeout function is called
+- On the first confirmed fingerprint detection a `warningTimeout` function is called
 - The warning message will only fire `QUIET_PERIOD` milliseconds after the last API detection
 - The `resetDetection()` function will only fire `SESSION_TIMEOUT` milliseconds after the last API detection
 - The `setTimeout` function call returns a `<timeout id>` value which is stored in warningTimeout resetTimeout
 - That is how timeouts can be cleared and reset during each cycle of `fingerprintCheck()`
-- `clearTimeout` is a builtin function
+- `clearTimeout` is a built-in function

 ```mermaid
 gantt